What is Company Culture?

 3. Employee Morale

 Employee morale encompasses both employee engagement and employee motivation.
-Methods to increase employee morale include granting decision making capacity to employees, increasing transparency, and promotion of a healthy work life balance.
+Methods to increase employee morale include granting decision making capacity to employees, increasing transparency, and promoting a healthy work life balance.

 Low employee morale is commonplace and has significant consequences for businesses including increased absenteeism, high employee turnover, and an inability for team members to work together efficiently.
 Low employee morale can result from a toxic workplace culture that fosters ineffective communication and improper management techniques.